ckeditor/ckeditor5-package-generator/packages/ckeditor5-package-generator/lib/templates/ts/README.md

 ### `translations:upload`

 Uploads translation messages onto the Transifex server.
-It allows for the creation of translations into other languages by users using the Transifex platform.
+It allows users to create translations into other languages using the Transifex platform.

 The task requires passing the URL to the Transifex API.
 Usually, it matches the following format: `https://www.transifex.com/api/2/project/[PROJECT_SLUG]`.